 I’ve updated this article based on current circumstances, and with relevance to small and medium business owners.

 In 2010, the big buzz was cloud computing.
 It is still the big buzz.

 Cloud computing means a lot of different things to a lot of different people depending upon their point of view.
-For more on Cloud Computing as a free download for Emergination in Action subscribers, please feel access a Cloud Computing podcast with Dr Michael Harries of Citrix Labs.
+For more on Cloud Computing as a free download for Emergination in Action subscribers, please feel access to a Cloud Computing podcast with Dr Michael Harries of Citrix Labs.
 Read on for an overview and some links to some useful tools…

-From my perspective the thing that I am most interested in is how cloud computing can help organisations and enterprises be much more agile and strip costs out of their IT budgets.
+From my perspective, the thing that I am most interested in is how cloud computing can help organisations and enterprises be much more agile and strip costs out of their IT budgets.
 Many companies find that 80% of their IT budget is spent before the year starts.
 The reason for this is that there is such an enormous cost in keeping the lights on.
 This includes maintaining existing computers and upgrades, upgrading software, significant costs relating to data centres and infrastructure, and license costs for desktop and enterprise software.

 Cloud computing offers the promise of a different way of going about it.
-Some people are very focused on software as a service elements, such as how Google docs and Gmail for example, can replace traditional licensing through Microsoft Office and Microsoft Exchange, others are much more interested in software as a service models.
+Some people are very focused on software as a service element, such as how Google docs and Gmail for example, can replace traditional licensing through Microsoft Office and Microsoft Exchange, others are much more interested in software as a service model.
 Since this article was originally written, Microsoft copied Google in providing online offerings.

 So what sorts of tools are essential that say a small business end of the spectrum?

 Here are some of the ones I use: